fourkitchens/dca2013-d8/README.md

 ## git remotes

-If you clone this and need to update core at some point, please name that branch
+If you clone this and need to update core at some point, please name that remote
 ```drupal``` and name this FK GitHub repo as ```origin```:

 ```